Trafficking Offenses in Edmonton – Get a Criminal Defence Lawyer.

 The sentences for trafficking narcotics become more sever if the accused person is found to be part of a gang, organized crime or a criminal organization.

-Drug Treatment Courts
+Edmonton’s Drug Treatment Court

 In recent years Drug Treatment Courts have come to North America.
 In Edmonton, the Edmonton Drug Treatment and Community Restoration Court, or “EDTCRC” is intended to reduce drug-related crime through innovative approaches to dealing with offenders.